martinjurkovic/syntherela/README.md

 ## Replicating the paper's results
 We divide the reproducibility of the experiments into two parts: the generation of synthetic data and the evaluation of the generated data.
 The following sections describe how to reproduce the experiments for each part.
+> To reproduce some of the figures the synthetic data needs to be downloaded first.
+The tables can be reproduced with the results provided in the repository or by re-running the benchmark.

 First, create a .env file in the root of the project with the path to the root of the project.
 Copy `.env.example`, rename it to `.env` and update the path.